cakemanager/cakeadmin-docs/docs/installation.md

 Installation
 ------------

-Now you need to migrate the plugin and its dependencies.
-There is an easy way to install the whole plugin in once:
+Now you need to migrate the plugin and its dependencies:

-    $ bin/cake cainstall

-This command will prepare everything for the CakeAdmin Plugin.
-At the end of the installation you have to enter your e-mailaddress and password (won't be hidden!).

-If you have trouble with this way of commands, run the following:
--    `$ bin/cake migrations migrate -p CakeAdmin`
+    $ bin/cake migrations migrate -p CakeAdmin
--    `$ bin/cake migrations migrate -p Notifier`
+    $ bin/cake migrations migrate -p Notifier
--    `$ bin/cake migrations migrate -p Settings`
+    $ bin/cake migrations migrate -p Settings

+> Note: in the next release the following will be able: `$ bin/cake cainstall`.
+This will run all migrations at once.

 Creating an user
 ----------------